panoply/spx/docs/site/introduction.md

 ### Connection

-Bundling the recommended approach because this way you can better leverage the module into your stack.
-You can import SPX as `default` or `named` export.
+Bundling SPX into your project is the recommended approach because this way you can better leverage the module into your stack.
+You can import SPX as a `default` or `named` export.
 Using `named` exports allows for tree-shaking.

 <!-- prettier-ignore -->
 ```js